 The tradition of using heat and steam for deep, physical cleansing and even as a spiritual practice can be found in scores of cultures on every continent, stretching back for millennia.
 Though more commonly associated with the Scandinavian or Native North American regions, it’s use can also be found in most other Northern European countries as well as in Turkey, Morocco, Russia, Japan, Australia and Korea to name just a few.

 The sweatlodge that we have created at Dreamglade is based upon a simple but ingenious design that I encountered whilst travelling through Guatemala in 2006.
-The heat source is an old, converted oil drum, laid down horizontally, the main part of it being inside the sauna space but with one end on the outside of the structure with an opening that allows you to build a fire inside the drum.
+The heat source is an old, converted oil drum, laid down horizontally, the main part of it being inside the sauna space.
+One end of the drum remains on the outside of the structure with an opening that allows you to build a fire inside.
 Depending on the size of the fire, you can adjust the level of heat in the sauna.
 There is also a wooden walkway connecting the Sweat Lodge with the lake so that you can run down and jump straight into the water to cool off.

 Since its inception, we have found that it has become an invaluable addition to the healing work that we carry out at Dreamglade Shamanic Healing Center.